welvet/SillyTavern-MessageSummarize/README.md

 - **New Slash Command**: `/stop_summarization` -  same as the stop button, aborts any summarization currently running.
 - **New Slash Command**: `/toggle_memory_popout` - toggles the memory config popout.
 - **New Slash Command**: `/summarize <n>` - summarizes the given message index (default to most recent message)
+- **New Menu Button**: You can now toggle memory for the current chat in the wand menu.
 - **Change**: Finally reworked the popout logic to fix the problem with the escape key.
 For real this time.
 - **Change**: Message visuals now properly update retroactively when clicking "load more messages" for long chats.
 Made possible via the second PR above, which was needed to emit an event after the new messages are loaded.
 - **Change**: Now triggers a summarization on user message if the option is selected, instead of waiting until the character sends a message.